Joble9012/Joble9012/README.md

 ### Overview & Objective
 As someone who listens to music every day, I found myself stuck in a loop — playing the same songs and artists over and over again.
 With so much music available, discovering something new often felt overwhelming.

-To break that cycle and explore fresh sounds, I built the Random Artist Generator — a Python application powered by the Spotify Web API.
+To break that cycle and explore fresh music, I built the Random Artist Generator — a Python application powered by the Spotify Web API.
 It helps users discover random artists, view their details, and store them locally for future listening.

 This project combines my love for music with programming, aiming to make music discovery effortless and engaging.